Pylons/pyramid/docs/designdefense.rst

 Pyramid "Encourages Use of ZCML"
 --------------------------------

 :term:`ZCML` is a configuration language that can be used to configure the :term:`Zope Component Architecture` registry that :mod:`pyramid` uses as its application configuration.
+Often people claim that Pyramid "needs ZCML".

-Quick answer: well, it doesn't *really* encourage the use of ZCML.
-In :mod:`pyramid` 1.0 and 1.1, application developers could use decorators for the most common form of configuration.
-But, yes, a :mod:`pyramid` 1.0/1.1 application needed to possess a ZCML file for it to begin executing successfully even if its only contents were a ``<scan>`` directive that kicked off a scan to find decorated view callables.

-In the interest of completeness and in the spirit of providing a lowest common denominator, :mod:`pyramid` 1.2 includes a completely imperative mode for all configuration.
+Quick answer: well, it doesn't.
+At least not anymore.
+In :mod:`repoze.bfg` (the predecessor to Pyramid) versions 1.0 and and 1.1, an application needed to possess a ZCML file for it to begin executing successfully.
+However, :mod:`repoze.bfg` 1.2 and greater (including :mod:`pyramid` 1.0) includes a completely imperative mode for all configuration.
 You will be able to make "single file" apps in this mode, which should help people who need to see everything done completely imperatively.
 For example, the very most basic :mod:`pyramid` "helloworld" program has become something like:

 .. code-block:: python
    :linenos: